 Photo by Mark Bowyer

 If culture is your thing, the long weekend is the perfect opportunity to check out this stellar exhibition.
-Revealing the lives of the ladies, guests and servants of Old Government House, the Women of Distinction Exhibition brings together items from the National Trust’s collection.
-The exhibition offers a new and moving glimpse into the lives of prominent women such as Elisabeth Macquarie and Lady Mary Fitzroy who lived in, worked at and influenced this place throughout decades of change.
+Explore inside Old Government House and check out their latest exhibition.
 After the exhibition, you can treat yourself to an exclusive high tea experience at the historic Gatehouse Tea Rooms or enjoy a picnic in the beautiful Parramatta Park.
-Old Government House has reopened with timed entry tickets, Thursday to Sunday 10am-4pm.

 Parramatta Valley Cycleway